microsoft/ParrotServe/README.md

 ### Choice 1: Use Docker Image (Recommended)

 **Launch the docker image.** To make the reproducing easier, we provide a docker image that contains all dependencies and baselines.
 First, build the docker image.
+The building procedure usually takes 8~10 minutes.
 ```bash
 sudo docker build . -t parrot
 ```

 Then start a docker instance.
 ```bash
 TODO